DhanushAdithiya/gemini-cli/README.md

-# Gemini Temrinal Prompting
+# Gemini Terminal Prompt

-This is a small personal project for me to be able to prompt Google's Gemini AI from within my terminal.
+This is a simple tool to interact with Google's Gemini AI from your terminal.

-`Note: The code is going to be a little ugly since this is my first project in C`
+## Setup:

+-    Get a Gemini API key.
+-    Set URL environment variable with your key (see code for format)
+-    Compile and run the code

+###    Usage:

+Type your prompt and press Enter.
+Gemini's response will be displayed.

+Enjoy!